-- we may not be able to fully integrate the acquired brands or products into our platform; - we may not be able to recover the cost of the investment in a way that makes the acquisition profitable or a good decision; - we may suffer reputational harm in the communities in which Thinking Tree Spirits is located from people who object to a local business being acquired; - we may not have been given all relevant information during our due diligence process, which could have affected our decision to proceed with the acquisition or could have allowed us to renegotiate the purchase price or other terms; - we are obligated by certain earn-out provisions of our purchase contract to issue to the sellers of Thinking Tree Spirits additional shares of our common stock over the next three years if the Thinking Tree Spirits brands grow in revenue over that period, which could lead to dilution for all other shareholders; and - as the purchaser in the acquisition, we may be subject to litigation related to certain acts of Thinking Tree Spirits or its management that occurred prior to the acquisition, including wrongful termination or age discrimination claims, securities fraud, whistleblower issues or other matters, known or unknown to us at the time.
+- we may not be able to fully integrate the acquired brands or products into our platform; - we may not be able to recover the cost of the investment in a way that makes the acquisition profitable or a good decision;

+- we may suffer reputational harm in the communities in which Thinking Tree Spirits is located from people who object to a local business being acquired; - we may not have been given all relevant information during our due diligence process, which could have affected our decision to proceed with the acquisition or could have allowed us to renegotiate the purchase price or other terms; - we are obligated by certain earn-out provisions of our purchase contract to issue to the sellers of Thinking Tree Spirits additional shares of our common stock over the next three years if the Thinking Tree Spirits brands grow in revenue over that period, which could lead to dilution for all other shareholders; and - as the purchaser in the acquisition, we may be subject to litigation related to certain acts of Thinking Tree Spirits or its management that occurred prior to the acquisition, including wrongful termination or age discrimination claims, securities fraud, whistleblower issues or other matters, known or unknown to us at the time.

-Certain former Thinking Tree Spirits shareholders opposed our acquisition of that company and filed a notice exercising dissenters' rights, which exposes us to uncertain costs and risks.
+Certain former Thinking Tree Spirits shareholders opposed our acquisition of that company and filed a notice exercising dissenters' rights.
+Two of the dissenters claims have been resolved and we are awaiting final resolution of the third.